Welcome>>1: Getting Started

 Every student needs to think about how to pay for college expenses.
 Apply for financial aid — don’t assume you aren’t eligible!
-The first step is to complete the Free Application for Federal Student Aid or “FAFSA” online or visit the Financial Aid Office on campus.
+The first step is to complete the Free Application for Federal Student Aid (FAFSA) or the Washington Application for State Financial Aid (WASFA) online or visit the Financial Aid Office on campus.
 The financial aid deadline for fall applies for the whole year, so you should meet the “priority deadline” even if you don't plan to enroll until winter or spring.
 Applying early also increases your chances of receiving an award.

 If your employer or another agency will be paying your tuition, contact Financial Aid before registering.
 To explore eligibility for worker retraining support as a displaced worker, contact Workforce Education.
 Or check out the list of online resources for scholarships not offered through the College.

 Prospective students can obtain an application in one of two ways: